 Your finished basement should include a full bathroom.
 Soundproofing the ceiling keeps the noise of basement activities in the basement.

-Your designer or contractor can advise you of any local building codes that might impact this type of remodel.
+Your designer, architect or contractor can advise you of any local building codes that might impact this type of remodel.

 Kitchen Function Is Always The Priority

-While the finished kitchen should be beautiful, kitchen function is always the priority; that’s especially the case when grandchildren and grandparents are sharing the same space.
+While the finished kitchen should be beautiful, kitchen function is always the priority.
+That’s especially true when grandchildren and grandparents are sharing the same space.
 If the kitchen is open to the living room, the space becomes the social epicenter of the house.

-So that your designer can design a kitchen where everyone is comfortable, have the answers to a few simple questions prepared in advance to assist him in the design process.
+So that your designer can design a kitchen where everyone is comfortable, have the answers to a few simple questions prepared to assist him (or her) in the design process.
 Think about how the kitchen will be used.